ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

   --settings $customScriptSettings;
 ```

+If the registration of the virtual machine fails there are two folders you can look at for logging.
+In the `C:\azagent\A1\_diag` folder you'll find logging of the actual registration of the server.
+In the folder `C:\Packages\Plugins\Microsoft.Compute.CustomScriptExtension\1.10.9\Status` you can find logging of the custom script extension.
+(You might have to change the extension version in the path.)

 With these steps the first stage is done and the pipeline can provision a virtual machine in Azure and register it in an Azure Pipelines environment as shown below.

 <!-- ![Environment with Virtual Machine](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/environment-with-vm.png) -->